angelnu/home_assistant_thethingsnetwork/README.md

 This adapter is a replacement for the official [TTN integration](https://www.home-assistant.io/integrations/thethingsnetwork)

-# NOTE OF FUTURE DEPRECATION
+# DEPRECATION

-The home assistant community has decided to upgrade the core integration for The Things Network so this custome integration will not longer be needed in the future.
-You can read more about this at https://github.com/home-assistant/core/issues/112491 .

-Please notice that this work will take multiple PRs as the policy at Home Asssistant is to use small PRs.
-Therefore the first PR https://github.com/home-assistant/core/pull/113375 only supports sensors and has no options menu to reconfigure the detected sensors.
-If you depend on this functionality then you are advised to still use this custom integration for now.
-On the other side, if you do not use them then new core integration has better testing and will fix some the issues reported here.
+This integration has been merged in HA 2024.6 so it is not longer needed.
+The [TTN integration documentation](https://www.home-assistant.io/integrations/thethingsnetwork) is updated.

+Currently HA does not has all the functionality of this custom integration:
+- no binary sensors
+- no location sensors
+- no support to bulk rename the sensors in the integration menu

+If you relay on this please keep using the custom integration until this features are also available in the official HA integration but please refer from reporting bugs about warnings as these have been fixed in HA and I do not plan to back-port them here.

 As soon all features have been merged at https://github.com/home-assistant/core/issues/112491 i will archieve this repository.

 ## Differences compared to the official integration